Skip to content

 The most persuasive argument for replacing your CMS isn’t the architecture.
 It’s the math.

-That’s $271,000 in savings over five years.
+That’s roughly $85,000 in savings over five years on a pure CMS swap.
 And the modern stack site is faster, more flexible, fully owned, and AI-native.

-Even if you factor in developer maintenance for the modern stack at $2,000/month ($120K over 5 years), the total is $190K — still $150K less than HubSpot.
-And that maintenance buys you continuous improvement, AI feature development, and performance optimization — not just keeping the lights on.
+If you factor in developer maintenance for the modern stack at $2,000/month ($120K over 5 years), the modern stack total climbs to $190K — but that maintenance buys you continuous improvement, AI feature development, and performance optimization, not just keeping the lights on.
+HubSpot users typically pay a comparable retainer to a HubSpot partner anyway ($24,000–$60,000/year per our real cost breakdown), so the comparison stays in favor of the modern stack once support is normalized.

 How does a legacy CMS hold back your AI readiness?